yoctoproject/poky/documentation/transitioning-to-a-custom-environment.rst

    Recipe <dev-manual/dev-manual-common-tasks:writing a new recipe>` in the Yocto Project Development Tasks Manual for more information.

-#. **Now you’re ready to create an image recipe**.
+#. **Now you're ready to create an image recipe**.
    There are a number of ways to do this.
-However, it is strongly recommended that you have your own image recipe - don’t try appending to existing image recipes.
+However, it is strongly recommended that you have your own image recipe - don't try appending to existing image recipes.
 Recipes for images are trivial to create and you usually want to fully customize their contents.

 #. **Build your image and refine it**.
-   Add what’s missing and fix anything that's broken using your knowledge of the :ref:`workflow <sdk-manual/sdk-extensible:using \`\`devtool\`\` in your sdk workflow>` to identify where issues might be occurring.
+   Add what's missing and fix anything that's broken using your knowledge of the :ref:`workflow <sdk-manual/sdk-extensible:using \`\`devtool\`\` in your sdk workflow>` to identify where issues might be occurring.